oleander/subtitle_source/README.md

 ### Request an API key

-You can easily request an API key for Subtitle Source [here](http://www.subtitlesource.org/help/contact).
+You can easily request an API key at the [Subtitle Source API page](http://www.subtitlesource.org/help/contact).

 ### Initialize

-Pass your API key to the constructor
+Pass your API key to the constructor.
+*This is just an example.*

 ```` ruby
 @subtitles = SubtitleSource.new("6894b779456d330e")